specter327/termux-api-stc/README.md

 biometrics
 ```

-Potentially interactive or externally visible operations are not silently hidden inside ordinary test execution.
+Interactive and externally visible actions are not silently hidden inside ordinary automated campaigns.

 ---

-# Designed for software above it
+# Designed as infrastructure

-TermuxAPI-stc deliberately stops at the Android command boundary.

-That makes it suitable as a dependency for larger systems.
+TermuxAPI-stc is intentionally narrow enough to be used beneath larger software systems.

 ```text
 ┌───────────────────────────────────────┐